 But those small interruptions add up!
-It isn’t just the time you lose on distractions, it also takes time and energy to refocus your attention.
-After switching gears, our minds can linger over the previous task for upwards of 20 minutes until regaining full concentration.
+It isn’t just the time you lose on distractions; it also takes time and energy to refocus your attention.
+After switching gears, our minds can linger over the previous task for over 20 minutes until we regain full concentration.
 Indulging the impulse to check Facebook "just for a minute" can turn into 20 minutes of trying to get back on task.

-The Pomodoro Technique helps you resist all of those self-interruptions and re-train your brains to focus.
-Each pomodoro is dedicated to one task and each break is a chance to reset and bring your attention back to what you should be working on.
+The Pomodoro Technique helps you resist all of those self-interruptions and re-train your brain to focus.
+Each pomodoro is dedicated to one task, and each break is a chance to reset and bring your attention back to what you should be working on.

 Becoming more aware of where your time goes